Rouxxel/weatherappproject/README.md

 of external packages like http for APIs, geolocator for GPS location and real time connection to provide the aforementioned services.

+Also the usage of widgets trees to manage the nested widgets and events triggered by gestures or certain events.

 This project was developed by:
 -Sebastian Russo
 -Javier Peres